 I’m Anne, your host.
-I am a co-founder of Ontario’s autistic self-advocacy organization, Autistics for Autistics Ontario and Executive Director of the Campaign Against Phony Autism Cures.
-I launched this podcast as a place to talk about human rights in the context of neurodiversity.
+I’m a co-founder of Ontario’s autistic self-advocacy organization, Autistics for Autistics and Executive Director of the Campaign Against Phony Autism Cures.
+I launched this podcast as a place to talk about neurodiversity.

 My guests are all working for human rights and inclusion in various capacities: as activists, scholars, medical professionals, writers, grassroots workers, entertainers and more, often with a focus on youth rights.